Trevor16gordon/deep-rl-spectrum-access/README.md

 #### Reward Type = transmision_normalized

-# Positive reward modification
-Original rewards taken from collisionpenality2 then scaled by the following.
+Positive reward modification: Original rewards taken from collisionpenality2 then scaled by the following.
 Successful transmissions are scaled by pos_mul.
 Collisions are scaled by neg_mul.

 Rewards are divided by the number of successful transmissions in the reward_hist buffer Intended to make transmissions more valuable to those who haven't gotten them